MicrosoftDocs/bingmaps-docs/BingMaps/retired/traffic-coverage-old.md

 ---
 # Bing Maps Traffic Coverage

 Bing Maps APIs provide traffic coverage for the following countries/regions.
-Traffic incident text is provided in the primary language of the country where the incident occurs.
+Traffic incident text is provided in the primary language of the country/region where the incident occurs.

  ## Traffic Flow